- Projects & figures

 ASTERISK, Jørgen Christensen-Dalsgaard, Aarhus University, Denmark

 Leroy Cronin and his team have created a robot chemist that could potentially revolutionise the way molecules are discovered, thanks to machine-learning techniques.
-This could lead to lower costs for synthesising new molecules for drugs, new materials, and polymers for high-tech applications.
+This could lead to lower costs for synthesising new molecules for drugs and new materials and polymers for high-tech applications.
 But this was not the only breakthrough the team realised in 2018.
 They also discovered a new type of liquid battery that is ten times more energy-dense than existing models.
-Refuelling electric cars could be reduced to a few minutes, by literally pouring new charged electrolyte into the tank, as for petrol cars.
-The higher energy density battery allows it to store more power in less liquid, making the commercial application to cars viable.
+Refuelling electric cars could be reduced to a few minutes, by literally pouring new charged electrolytes into the tank, as for petrol cars.
+The battery’s higher energy density allows it to store more power in less liquid, making the commercial application to cars viable.

 SMART-POM, Leroy Cronin, University of Glasgow, United Kingdom